De Laval nozzle: History

-Giovanni Battista Venturi designed converging-diverging tubes known as Venturi tubes for experiments on fluid pressure reduction effects when fluid flows through chokes (Venturi effect).
-German engineer and inventor Ernst Körting supposedly switched to a converging-diverging nozzle in his steam jet pumps by 1878 after using convergent nozzles but these nozzles remained a company secret.
-In 1888, Swedish engineer Gustaf de Laval designed a converging-diverging nozzle design for his impulse turbine.
+Giovanni Battista Venturi designed converging–diverging tubes known as Venturi tubes for experiments on fluid pressure reduction effects when fluid flows through chokes (Venturi effect).
+German engineer and inventor Ernst Körting supposedly switched to a converging–diverging nozzle in his steam jet pumps by 1878 after using convergent nozzles, but these nozzles remained a company secret.
+In 1888, Swedish engineer Gustaf de Laval designed a converging–diverging nozzle design for his impulse turbine.

-Laval's convergent-divergent nozzle was first applied in a rocket engine by Robert Goddard.
+Laval's convergent–divergent nozzle was first applied in a rocket engine by Robert Goddard.
 Most modern rocket engines that employ hot gas combustion use de Laval nozzles.

 Operation

-Its operation relies on the different properties of gases flowing at subsonic, sonic, and supersonic speeds.
+A de Laval nozzle's operation relies on the different properties of gases flowing at subsonic, sonic, and supersonic speeds.
 The speed of a subsonic flow of gas will increase if the pipe carrying it narrows because the mass flow rate is constant.
-The gas flow through a de Laval nozzle is isentropic—that is, gas entropy is nearly constant).
+The gas flow through a de Laval nozzle is isentropic—that is, gas entropy is nearly constant.
 In a subsonic flow, sound will propagate through the gas.
 At the "throat", where the cross-sectional area is at its minimum, the gas velocity locally becomes sonic (Mach number = 1.0), a condition called choked flow.
 As the nozzle cross-sectional area increases, the gas begins to expand, and the flow increases to supersonic velocities, where a sound wave will not propagate backward through the gas as viewed in the frame of reference of the nozzle (Mach number > 1.0).

 Conditions for operation

 A de Laval nozzle will choke at the throat only if the pressure and mass flow through the nozzle is sufficient to reach sonic speeds; otherwise no supersonic flow is achieved, and it will act as a Venturi tube.
 This requires the entry pressure to the nozzle to be significantly above ambient at all times (equivalently, the stagnation pressure of the jet must be above ambient).

 In addition, the pressure of the gas at the exit of the expansion portion of the exhaust of a nozzle must not be too low.
 Because pressure cannot travel upstream through the supersonic flow, the exit pressure can be significantly below the ambient pressure into which it exhausts, but if it is too far below ambient, then the flow will cease to be supersonic, or the flow will separate within the expansion portion of the nozzle, forming an unstable jet that may "flop" around within the nozzle, producing a lateral thrust and possibly damaging it.

-In practice, ambient pressure must be no higher than roughly 2–3 times the pressure in the supersonic gas at the exit for supersonic flow to leave the nozzle.
+In practice, ambient pressure must be no higher than roughly two to three times the pressure in the supersonic gas at the exit for supersonic flow to leave the nozzle.